Seventh East Press: History

 Ron Priddis and Anthony Schmitt, both graduate students at Brigham Young University, founded the Seventh East Press to give an "alternative voice" to BYU faculty and students.
-Maxine Hanks and Gary Bergera were co-founding staff members, with Hanks writing the "Thrills" arts and entertainment feature and Bergera writing a "Grey Matters" column on theological issues.
+Maxine Hanks and Gary Bergera were co-founding staff members, with Hanks writing the "Thrills" arts and entertainment feature and Bergera writing the "Grey Matters" column on theological issues.
 Elbert Peck, the periodical's first managing editor, said that he wanted to "help increase intellectual dialogue on campus".
 The students wanted the paper's design to appear conservative, in hopes that its articles could be "more daring".
 Priddis, Schmitt, Hanks, and Peck produced the first issue of the 7EP on October 6, 1981.
 Peck cut and pasted columns, Schmitt designed the layout and advertisements, and Hanks typed and pasted copy.
 Schmitt and Hanks hand-lettered the headlines.
 Their initial print run was 5,000 copies, and subsequent issues had a print run of 5,000 copies as well.
 Tim Slover became managing editor beginning with the April 12, 1982, issue.
-Scott Wooley, a University of Chicago law student, succeeded Slover as managing editor and Dean Huffaker started managing production in the October 12, 1982, issue.
+Scott Wooley, a University of Chicago law student, succeeded Slover as managing editor, and Dean Huffaker started managing production in the October 12, 1982, issue.
 Dean Huffaker became managing editor starting with the January 11, 1983, issue that sparked the publication's ban from being sold on campus.

 Notable articles and campus ban on sales

 The 7EP wrote an article about an apartment complex near the BYU campus that required the ecclesiastical endorsement of its occupants.
-Afterwards, "with encouragement from the American Civil Liberties Union," the requirement was rescinded.
+Afterwards, "with encouragement from the American Civil Liberties Union", the requirement was rescinded.
 In her article "The LDS intellectual community and church leadership: A contemporary chronology", Lavina Fielding Anderson cites several Seventh East Press articles as influential in the dialogue between LDS intellectuals and general authorities in the LDS Church.
-One of these noteworthy publications was the November 18, 1981 address to the BYU student history association by D. Michael Quinn, responding to Church elder Boyd K. Packer's August 1981 address.
+One of these noteworthy publications was the November 18, 1981, address to the BYU student history association by D. Michael Quinn, responding to Church elder Boyd K. Packer's August 1981 address.
 Packer had advised Church Educational System employees that they should take a selective approach to history to avoid having it challenge faithful members.
 Quinn argued that such a history "border[ed] on idolatry" by presenting LDS leaders as flawless beings.
 Quinn's address was later reprinted in Faithful History.
 Priddis's story on the Ernest Wilkinson spy ring was reprinted in Utah Holiday.
 The 7EP also covered controversial issues that were not as weighty, such as whether the faculty refrigerators in the Office of Research Administration were being used for lunches or specimens, and how two English professors received a very nice carpet in their offices that was usually reserved for deans.